Benjamín Cole

-Benjamín Cole Vázquez (1919–1993) was a Puerto Rican politician and the second longest serving Mayor of the city of Mayagüez, Puerto Rico (1969–1993).
+Benjamín Cole Vázquez (October 8, 1919 – January 30, 1993) was a Puerto Rican politician and the second longest serving Mayor of the city of Mayagüez, Puerto Rico (1969–1993).
 He is regarded as one of the strongest leaders of the Popular Democratic Party of Puerto Rico (PDP).
-He was also a postal administrator, legislator, and composer (Tito Puente recorded one of his songs, although, in that regard, Cole is much better known for being the brother of composer Roberto Cole).
+He was also a U.S. Postal Service regional administrator, legislator, and composer (Tito Puente recorded one of his songs, although, in that regard, Cole is much better known for being the brother of composer Roberto Cole).

 Ancestry

 Benjamin Cole's father Frank belonged to an English family that emigrated to the United States when he was just a child.
 As an adult, Frank traveled to Puerto Rico when the United States established a provisional government there following its invasion of the island during the Spanish–American War of 1898.
 Cole was employed in the Federal Courts in San Juan, where he served as translator and marshall.
 He married Isabel Maria Vazquez, daughter of a prominent attorney from the city of Ponce.
 The couple established their home in Mayaguez.
 Belisa, as she was known to her family and friends, was a music teacher who taught her children to play piano, guitar, and other instruments from an early age.
 She and Frank had three sons, Robert, Benjamin and Lester, divorcing after the birth of the third one.
 Several years after their divorce Frank retired to San Jose, California, where he lived until his death.
 His last name took on the Spanish pronunciation and "Cole" became [ˈkole].